shreeharshas/DuplicateFilesRemover/README.md

 --> Double click on the file names to preview in Windows explorer <br />
 --> Click Select Duplicate files button to select all files but the first in every section <br />
 --> Click Delete Selected Files button to remove the files <br /> <br />

-Relatively bigger files such as videos may take longer time to be processed. <br />
-Refer to General Info for the reason behind this app. <br />

 ## Technical Details: